zistro/renaissance/firefox.md

 # Tips to make firefox faster

-## These are the tweaks I(flemtone,r/EverythingLegal) use to reduce the memory in Firefox.
+These are the tweaks that were used by flemtone(r/EverythingLegal) to reduce the memory in Firefox.

-### Type about:config in the address bar and click OK to continue, then change the following settings:
+* Type about:config in the address bar and click OK to continue, then change the following settings:

 * Set this to false if you have 2gb or under to stop saving pages in memory